nerab/manbook/README.md

     mktoc ./my-favorite-pages/
     mktoc --title "Kindle and the Fourty Amazons" ./my-favorite-pages/

+## EXIT STATUS

+The `manbook` command returns with exit code other than 0 (zero) if one or more man pages could not be found or converted.
+If all goes well, the exit code will be 0.

 # HISTORY #
 After I bought a Kindle, the idea was born to put the man pages of my Mac onto my Kindle.
 My requirements are: